YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Earbuds are usually easier in the early period because they do not cross the scalp.
 They still need to be clean, used gently, and removed without brushing the grafts.
 If the transplant includes the temple points or sideburn region, even earbuds should be placed carefully so your fingers do not scrape the nearby grafts.

-Over-ear headphones need more caution because the cups can press near the temples and the band may rest on the crown.
-On-ear headphones can be worse than larger over-ear designs if the cup edge presses tightly against the side of the head.
-A loose over-ear model that avoids the grafts may be acceptable earlier than a small tight model that sits directly on a transplanted temple.
+Over ear headphones need more caution because the cups can press near the temples and the band may rest on the crown.
+On ear headphones can be worse than larger over ear designs if the cup edge presses tightly against the side of the head.
+A loose over ear model that avoids the grafts may be acceptable earlier than a small tight model that sits directly on a transplanted temple.

-The same contact logic appears in wearing glasses or sunglasses after a hair transplant.
+The same contact logic appears with wearing glasses or sunglasses after a hair transplant.
 The issue is not the object name.
 It is whether the frame, cup, arm, band, or strap touches the healing recipient area.

-What if I need a headset for work calls?
+Using a headset for work calls

 If you need to work soon after surgery, use speaker mode or earbuds first.
 A work headset can seem light, but it often moves repeatedly while you talk, bend, type, or remove it quickly between calls.
 That repeated sliding is the part I watch carefully near fresh hairline, temple, or crown grafts.

 If the headband touches fresh grafts, do not use that headset in the first days.
-A band crossing a frontal hairline, temple-point transplant, or crown transplant can move slightly every time you adjust your posture.
+A band crossing a frontal hairline, temple point transplant, or crown transplant can move slightly every time you adjust your posture.
 Even a soft band can become irritating if it stays there for hours.

 Some patients try to place a bandana, cloth, or surgical cap between the band and the scalp.
 That may reduce direct friction after the grafts are stable, but it is not a good solution for the earliest period if the cloth itself rubs the scabs.
 It can also create heat and sweating if worn for a long session.